-The IANOS project will focus on the Terra Chã neighbourhood, where the solar panels, the chemical or thermal batteries, and the respective control/optimization systems (HEMS or FEID-PLUS) will be installed.
+The IANOS project will focus on the Terra Chã neighbourhood, where solar panels, electrochemical or thermal batteries, and respective control/optimization systems (HEMS or FEID-PLUS) will be installed.
 Furthermore, the hybrid transformer will feed the neighbourhood, contributing to the improvement of the quality of service through the dynamic regulation of the voltage value per phase.

-The flywheel will be installed in a dairy factory, more specifically in the milk ultrapasteurisation unit, in order to protect the installation from voltage dips, thus improving the quality of the electrical power supply to that industrial unit.
+The flywheel will be installed in a dairy factory, more specifically, in the milk ultra-high-temperature pasteurisation unit, in order to protect the installation from voltage dips, and, thus, improving the quality of the electric power supply to said industrial unit.

-Finally, 5 water heaters and 2 Smart Energy Routers will be installed, which will replace conventional inverters, adapting production to consumption, sharing information with the virtual power plant.
+Finally, 5 electric water heaters and 2 Smart Energy Routers will be installed, which will replace conventional inverters, adapting production to consumption, sharing information with the virtual power plant.

-Although we mention the investments in the Solar Farm, the Geothermal power plant, and the BESS, these are not in the scope of this project but will help to achieve the defined targets/KPI, and so a short description of them will be made.
+Although we mention the investments in the Solar Farm, the Geothermal power plant, and the BESS, these are not in the scope of this project, but will help to achieve the defined targets/KPI, and so a short description of them will be made.